Aiming to reduce crowding, Israel Railways launches standing carriages

 Yaakov Katz, Editor-in-Chief

-Seeking to reduce overcrowding on the rail network, Israel Railways has the start of a "suburban travel" pilot program on Sunday, introducing train carriages enabling standing-only travel during rush hour.
+Seeking to reduce rail network overcrowding, Israel Railways has announced the start of a "suburban travel" pilot program, introducing train carriages that enable standing-only travel during rush hour.

-Chairs and tables have been dismantled from the lower floor of three double-decker train carriages and replaced by folding seats and ceiling handles for safe standing.
+Seats and tables have been dismantled from the lower floor of three double-decker train carriages and replaced by folding seats and handles for safe standing.
 The adaptation will provide room for 20% more passengers per carriage, as well as quick entry and exit from the carriages to the platform.

-The carriages will operate on the Binyamina-Rehovot suburban line, where average passenger travel time stands at approximately 30 minutes.
+The carriages will operate on the Binyamina-Rehovot line from Sunday, where average passenger travel time stands at approximately 30 minutes.
 Passengers will be able to provide immediate feedback on the pilot via an online form, accessible via a QR code on display in the carriages and at platforms.

 Should the pilot prove successful, Israel Railways said, additional carriages will be converted to enable standing-only room.